lokalise/lokalise-push-action/README.md

 GitHub action to upload changed translation files in the base language from your GitHub repository to [Lokalise TMS](https://lokalise.com/).

-**Step-by-step tutorial covering the usage of this action is available on [Lokalise Developer Hub](https://developers.lokalise.com/docs/github-actions).** To download translation files from Lokalise to GitHub, use the [lokalise-pull-action](https://github.com/lokalise/lokalise-pull-action).
+* Step-by-step tutorial covering the usage of this action is available on [Lokalise Developer Hub](https://developers.lokalise.com/docs/github-actions).
+* If you're looking for an in-depth tutorial, [check out our blog post](https://lokalise.com/blog/github-actions-for-lokalise-translation/)

+To download translation files from Lokalise to GitHub, use the [lokalise-pull-action](https://github.com/lokalise/lokalise-pull-action).

 ## Usage